Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Introduction

 \section{Introduction}

-With the advancement of Remote Photoplethysmography (rPPG) technology, physiological data such as heart rate (HR), heart rate variability (HRV), and blood volume pulse (BVP) can be estimated from video by capturing periodic changes in blood volume through RGB cameras.
-Particularly, deep learning-based rPPG methods have gained attention in recent years \cite{de2013robust,niu2020video,wang2024efficient}.
+\IEEEPARstart{W}{ith} the advancement of remote physiological measurement (RPM) technology, physiological data such as heart rate (HR), heart rate variability (HRV), and blood volume pulse (BVP) can now be estimated using various non-contact multimedia devices \cite{liu2024rppg, zhang2024self,magdalena2018sparseppg, choi2024fusion}, for example, RGB cameras and millimeter-wave (mmWave) radar.
+This technology holds potential for applications across various fields, particularly in human-computer interaction \cite{wang2024multi, wang2024revisiting}, affective computing \cite{lu2024gpt}, and state monitoring \cite{wang2024efficient, gong2024heart}.
+Particularly, deep learning-based RPM methods have gained attention in recent years \cite{petrovic2019high,niu2020video,wang2024efficient}.
 However, they struggle with generalization due to variations existing in different datasets (e.g., devices latency differences \cite{sun2023resolve}, illumination and recording environment \cite{wang2023hierarchical}).
 To address this issue, the domain generalization (DG) \cite{lu2023neuron,wang2023hierarchical} and domain adaptation (DA) \cite{du2023dual} were explored.
-However, unavailable target domain labels make DG methods only converge at a domain-agnostic optimal point, it lacks target domain specificity \cite{wang2023hierarchical}.
-Although DA methods allow access and adaptation to target domain data, we can't obtain all the data of the target domain at once in the real world \cite{hsieh2022augmentation}.
-Therefore, fully Test-Time Adaptation (TTA) has emerged recently \cite{huang2024fully,li2024bi}, enabling real-time model self-supervised fine-tuning on target domains during inference without needing offline source data.
-TTA meets both privacy and real-time requirements, enhancing performance in unseen domains.
+However, unavailable target domain labels make DG methods only converge at a domain-agnostic optimal point, they lack target domain specificity \cite{wang2023hierarchical}.
+Although DA methods allow access and adaptation to target domain data, we cannot obtain all the data of the target domain at once in the real world \cite{hsieh2022augmentation}.
+Therefore, fully Test-Time Adaptation (TTA) has emerged recently \cite{huang2024fully,li2024bi}, enabling real-time model to realize self-supervised fine-tuning on target domains during inference without needing offline source data.
+These approaches address the need for real-time performance improvement in unseen domains while simultaneously satisfying privacy requirements by eliminating the need for direct access to source domain data and target domain labels.